14 Top-Rated Things to Do in Montenegro

 Accommodation: Where to Stay in Sveti Stefan

 11. Durmitor National Park

-Near the mountain town of abljak, Durmitor National Park is another popular natural attraction.
-The park sits in the Dinaric Alps and is home to some 18 glacial lakes, the Tara River, and the world's second deepest canyon (see Tara Canyon below).
+Near the mountain town of Žabljak, Durmitor National Park is another popular natural attraction.
+The park sits in the Dinaric Alps and is home to some 18 glacial lakes, the Tara River, and the world's second-deepest canyon (see Tara Canyon below).

-It is also home to thick areas of forest and wildlife, from brown bears to wild boars, and 163 different species of birds.
-There are opportunities to go skiing or snowboarding here in winter, and in summer, you can hike, camp, and whitewater raft among other activities.
+The park is also home to thick areas of forest and wildlife, from brown bears to wild boars, and 163 different species of birds.
+There are opportunities to go skiing or snowboarding here in winter, and in summer, you can hike, camp, and white water raft among other activities.